Boston Beer (NYS: SAM) reported earnings on July 31. Here are the numbers you need to know.

 The article Boston Beer Beats on Both Top and Bottom Lines originally appeared on Fool.com.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
-He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month.
+The Motley Fool recommends Boston Beer.
 The Motley Fool owns shares of Boston Beer.
-Motley Fool newsletter services recommend Boston Beer.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.